carone1/fuel_xtremio/specs/emc-xtremio-plugin-spec.rst

  http://www.apache.org/licenses/LICENSE-2.0

 ==================================================
-Fuel plugin for EMC VNX arrays as a Cinder backend
+Fuel plugin for EMC XtremIO arrays as a Cinder backend
 ==================================================

-EMC VNX plugin for Fuel extends Mirantis OpenStack functionality by adding support for EMC VNX arrays in Cinder using iSCSI protocol.
+EMC XtremIO plugin for Fuel extends Mirantis OpenStack functionality by adding support for EMC XtremIO arrays in Cinder using iSCSI protocol.
 It replaces Cinder LVM driver which is the default volume backend that uses local volumes managed by LVM.

 Problem description
 ===================

-Currently, Fuel has no support for EMC VNX arrays as block storage for OpenStack environments.
-EMC VNX plugin aims to provide support for it.
+Currently, Fuel has no support for EMC XtremIO arrays as block storage for OpenStack environments.
+EMC XtremIO plugin aims to provide support for it.

 Proposed change
 ===============

-Implement a Fuel plugin that will install and configure the EMC VNX driver for Cinder on all Controller nodes.
+Implement a Fuel plugin that will install and configure the EMC XtremIO driver for Cinder on all Controller nodes.
 Cinder volume service will be managed by Pacemaker/Corosync to provide HA.
 Having all Cinder services run on controllers no additional Cinder node is required in environment.